-It is probably likely that a user faces hindrance while restoring the database because of corruption in the backup file.
-And the worst part is, there is no manual method to repair SQL database backup file.
-In such a situation, you can use SysInfoTools’ SQL Backup Recovery software to restore MDF and NDF databases from SQL Server backup file.
-Then the MS SQL Database Recovery tool can be use to recover the data from those database.
-Also, the SQL Backup Recovery can successfully recover the data from compressed backup files.
+It is probably likely that a user faces hindrances while restoring the database because of corruption in the backup file.
+And the worst part is, there is no manual method to repair SQL database backup files.
+In such a situation, you can use SysInfoTools’ SQL Backup Recovery software to restore MDF and NDF databases from SQL Server backup files.
+Then the MS SQL Database Recovery tool can be used to recover the data from those databases.
+Also, SQL Backup Recovery can successfully recover the data from compressed backup files.

 Recommended to read: How to Restore Master Database in SQL Server